The Ultimate Guide to the Lucerne Travel Pass

 During the Summer months, you can enjoy hiking, Central Switzerland’s largest suspension rope park, and the toboggan run whilst in the winter months you can participate in a range of sports like skiing, sledding and snowshoeing.

-Recommended time allowed for excursion: Minimum 5.5 hours
+Recommended time allowed for excursion: Minimum 5.5 hours.

-The Gotthard Panorama Express (Previously called the Wilhelm Tell Express)
+The Gotthard Panorama Express journey

 Up until recently, this scenic route was called the Wilhelm Tell Express (William Tell Express in English).
 Now called the Gotthard Panorama Express, this 5.5-hour journey takes passengers from Lucerne all the way to Lugano.
 Tell Pass holders can travel as far as Goschenen for free.

 Starting in Lucerne, take the almost 3-hour cruise across Lake Lucerne to the village of Fluelen.
-From here you then will take a 45-minute train journey to Goschenen where en route you will experience stunning snow-capped mountain scenery and impressive railway engineering.
+From here you then will take a 45-minute train journey to Göschenen where en route you will experience stunning snow-capped mountain scenery and impressive railway engineering.

 Why not visit the Photo Car with open windows – perfect for taking photos?